 12. The Northern Lights can be seen in Iceland from September to March

 Is witnessing the Northern Lights in person on your bucket list?
-Many travellers are attracted to Iceland as it’s a spectacular destination to experience the Aurora Borealis.
-September to March is the best time for this natural light show, although of course it is never a guarantee.
+Many travelers are attracted to Iceland as it’s a spectacular destination to experience the Aurora Borealis.
+September to March is the best time for this natural light show, although of course seeing the spectacular lights is never a guarantee.
 This incredible natural occurrence is created when solar particles interact with the atmosphere in the Earth’s magnetic field.
 Isn’t science so cool?

 13. Iceland’s national sport is handball